SettleMint

 Choose the right DALP operator guide for platform setup, user management, compliance evidence, asset creation and servicing, data feeds, system add-ons, AI assistants, and runbooks.

 The operator guides are for signed-in console users running regulated digital asset workflows on DALP.
-Platform administrators use them to prepare roles, identity teams use them to onboard participants and issue verifications, asset operators use them to create and service tokens, and operations teams use them to run system add-ons and repeatable scenarios.
+Platform administrators use them to prepare roles.
+Identity teams use them to onboard participants and issue verifications.
+Asset operators use them to create and service tokens.
+Operations teams use them to run system add-ons and repeatable scenarios.

 Rendering diagram...

-DALP owns the console flows, role permissions, workflow execution, audit-log emission, indexed reads, and supported operating evidence in this section.
-Your organisation owns the policy decisions, role assignment, KYC review, issuer mandates, settlement approvals, and runbook ownership that you apply through those console flows.
+DALP owns the console flows, role permissions, workflow execution, audit-log emission, indexed reads, and supported operating evidence.
+Your organisation owns the policy decisions, role assignments, KYC review, issuer mandates, settlement approvals, and runbook ownership you apply through those flows.

 These guides cover supported console workflows for signed-in operators.
 They do not define legal policy, regulator-specific procedures, SLA commitments, or workflows that only exist through APIs, the CLI, webhooks, or background jobs.
 Integration and automation work lives in the Developer guides.